-Our articles generally focus on the period between the fall of the Roman Empire and the start of WWII; our articles frequently mention earlier or later events by way of prologue or epilogue, but events outside of that timeframe are never our focus.
-We have listed some suggested subjects below to give you an idea of the topics we cover.
+Our articles generally focus on the period between the fall of the Roman Empire and the end of the 1950s; our articles frequently mention earlier or later events by way of prologue or epilogue, but events outside of that timeframe are never our focus.

 Please read a recent issue of History Magazine before submitting articles, to get an idea of the writing style.
 Details on how to obtain an issue can be found on our website.

-We much prefer queries instead of full-length articles (please see the note about queries at the top of this page), as this makes giving directions and suggestions easier.
-Our typical article length is 2,000 words.
+We prefer advance queries instead of full-length articles (please see the note about queries at the top of this page), as this makes giving directions and suggestions easier.
+Our preferred article length is 2,000 words.
 Longer articles will only be accepted by agreement with the Editor.
 We prefer that articles be presented with suggested section headings already in place.
-We do encourage a list of further readings, but these are never used for trivia pieces.
+We welcome a list of further reading recommendations, but these are not required for trivia pieces.
 We do not employ footnotes.
 All work will be edited to some degree; please do not submit articles if you are not willing to have your work edited.
 A list of sources used to research your article is not strictly required as part of the submission, but you should keep track of sources and be prepared to submit them on request from the editor.

-We like to be heavily illustrated; pictures are a very important component of an article.
+Pictures are a very important component of an article.
 We encourage sending as many images as you feel would be necessary, but remember: we reserve he right to use only the images we feel will fit the layout and page count that we need for the issue.
 Regarding copyright, the illustration must be either copyright free or you have obtained written permission from the copyright holder (this can be an individual, or an organization such as a website, museum, archive etc.).
-Many authors find it difficult to source illustrations, leaving this to us; in this case, we do not pay for the space used by the pictures in the article.
+Many authors find it difficult to source illustrations, leaving this to us; in this case, we do not pay for the space used by such pictures in the article.
 We do appreciate authors recommending illustration ideas so we can narrow our picture research.
-Please contact us about copyright or picture resolution.

 Payments and Rights

-Our rate for articles is $0.08 (eight cents) per word.
-In addition, we also pay $7 for each photo or image supplied, and used in the final layout.
+Our rate for articles is $0.08 (eight cents) per word; we pay $7 for each photo or image supplied and used in the final layout.
 Note: No compensation is provided for images supplied and not used in the final layout.
 Additional payments for extra research of special projects are at the discretion of the publisher.
 US based authors are paid in American funds; Canadian-based authors are paid in Canadian funds.
 Authors from other countries are normally paid in US dollars but this is negotiable.
 Payment is made 60 days after the issue is published (ie: payment for the Oct/Nov issue will be mailed from our office on or around November 15).
 Unless otherwise agreed, author payments will be for first world serial and electronic rights.
 We also reserve the right to include a work in future collections or "best of" reprint editions.
-Authors (unless they are employees of the magazine) always retain copyright.
+Authors (unless they are employees of the magazine) always retain copyright of their work.